 - Problem 4: Non-explicit extargs.
 In some cases, the extarg is not given explicitly in the text but must be inferred by the reader.
 This is an unresolved problem both for manual annotation.

-The project seeks solutions for the above mentioned problems by systematic studies of non-structural connectives in authentic contexts, i.e, based on corpora.
+On the linguistic side, the project seeks solutions for the above mentioned problems by systematic studies of non-structural connectives in authentic contexts, i.e. based on corpora.

 We see a bilingual approach of our project as important: Subclassifications of connectives in terms of discourse-structural features, for example, are much more informative when performed parallel on more than one language.
 Compared to English, the relatively free word order in German renders many phenomena with non-structural connectives more challenging.
 Specifically, the goals of this project are the following.
 (1) and (2) amount to the core tasks of linguistic investigation, which will address the problems P1-P4 summarized above, and (4) seeks to exploit the results for discourse parsing.

-- 1) The first core research task within the project will be a cross-lingual comparison and corpus-based lexical description of the specified target set of non-structural connectives in German and English, including the description of their translation constraints given by morphology, syntax, semantic class and further contextual features.
+- 1) The first core research task within the project is the cross-lingual comparison and corpus-based lexical description of the specified target set of non-structural connectives in German and English, including the description of their translation constraints given by morphology, syntax, semantic class and further contextual features.
+Initial experiments with connective projection working with German-Italian are described in Bourgonje et al., 2017.
+These, and further projection experiments led to several additions to DiMLex (Stede, 2002), our German lexicon of connectives.

-- 4) The findings on argument assignment will be translated into consequences for the application of discourse structure annotation and for automatic discourse parsing.
+On the computational side, the findings on argument assignment will be translated into consequences for the application of discourse structure annotation and for automatic discourse parsing.
 We aim at building a parser that, compared to the state of the art, uses more sophisticated ways of associating adverbial connectives with their arguments.
-Given the bilingual database, our approach will be applicable to both English and German.
+Given the bilingual database, our approach will be applicable to both English and German, but the primary goal is to construct the first shallow discourse parser for German.
+Bourgonje and Stede, 2018 and Bourgonje and Stede, 2019 describe experiments working toward this goal.
+The code for this parser, currently under development, is available here.

-Peter Bourgonje Yulia Grishina Prof. Dr. Manfred Stede
+Peter Bourgonje Prof. Dr. Manfred Stede Dr. Yulia Grishina (2018)